m29h/struc-gen/README.md

 # struc-gen
 Struc-gen is a code generator for Go that generates methods for binary struct Marshaling and Unmarshaling.
 The behaviour can be configured by adding struct tags.
 The configuration options are heavily inspired and substantially compatible with those used by [`lunixbochs/struc`](https://github.com/lunixbochs/struc)

-The code supports most basic Go types as well as bitfield types (1-7 bit); bitfield types get "tightly packed" on a bit level.
+The code supports most basic Go types as well as bitfield types 1 to 7 bit; bitfield types get "tightly packed" on a bit level.

-This code is currently EXPERIMENTAL.
 The API may be changed at any time without notice.
 In favour of performance there is currently limited error handling.
-The byte slice for marshaling must be pre-allocated to sufficient size or else marshaling will panic().
-Use the SizeOf() method to determine suitable byte slice size.
+The byte slice for marshaling must be pre-allocated to sufficient size or else marshaling will not do anything and return 0.
+Use the `SizeOf()` method to determine suitable byte slice size to allocate.

 Unmarshaling is terminating gracefully if the end of byte slice is reached prematurely.
-Unmarshaling invalid byte stream that terminates gracefully may leave the struct partially uninizialized but it will not read out of bounds and most importantly can not crash your application.
+Unmarshaling an invalid/incomplete byte stream may leave the struct partially uninizialized but it will not read out of bounds and most importantly can not crash your application.

 Very basic validation can be achieved with e.g.:
 ```go